jeffreykegler/hoonlint/misc/whitespace.md

 the text that follows the pseudo-join.

-Intuitively, a pseudo-join is equivalent to a horizontal gap if the text which follows both of them is aligned at the same column location.
+Intuitively, a pseudo-join is equivalent to a horizontal gap if the text that follows both of them is aligned at the same column location.
 More formally,
 a pseudo-join is **equivalent** to a horizontal gap,